lmflolo/portfolio-project-1/README.md

 ### Future Features ###

 - Image gallery carousel, or the ability to enlarge images by clicking on them
-- Call To Action buttons
 - Frequently Asked Questions
 - Social media links in the footer
 - Background image on the contact page and/or a nicer background color
-- Responsiveness for mobile screens as small as Galaxy Fold
 - More detailed information in the About Section about how the business works
 - More input fields in the contact form to get more specific information from the customer